2 more Tiananmen monuments removed from Hong Kong university campuses | CBC News

 'Freedom of Hong Kong is dead,' says artist

-Earlier this week, the University of Hong Kong dismantled and removed an eight-meter tall Pillar of Shame statue from its campus site that for more than two decades has commemorated pro-democracy protesters killed during China's Tiananmen Square crackdown in 1989.
+Earlier this week, the University of Hong Kong dismantled and removed an eight-metre tall Pillar of Shame statue from its campus site that for more than two decades has commemorated pro-democracy protesters killed during the 1989 crackdown.

 The disappearances of these symbolic monuments at three universities in quick succession mean there are now hardly any remaining public Tiananmen memorials in the region.